-A student may earn multiple degrees simultaneously.
-Additional degrees may also be earned subsequent to a prior degree award.
+A student may earn multiple, different degrees simultaneously.
+Additional degrees may also be earned after your first degree was awarded.
 The degrees may be offered by the same college, or by different colleges.
-For each additional degree, a student must complete a minimum of 32 credits above the minimum number of credits needed for one degree.
+To earn a double degree, or for each additional degree, a student must complete a minimum of 32 credits above the minimum number of credits needed for one of the degrees.
 Each degree application is reviewed by the appropriate academic advisor.
 Advisors complete a separate graduation audit for each of the degrees.
-Each degree awarded will be recorded as a separate degree award on the student’s record.
-The student will also receive a separate diploma for each degree awarded (See Academic Regulations 26).

 Though less common, a student may receive a single degree with multiple majors.
 Often the number of credits required to complete the requirements for multiple majors allows a student to earn multiple degrees, but that is not always the case.
 Dual majors are most often obtained within the same college.
 The degree requirements for both majors are reviewed by your advisor.